monch1962/kube-local-env/README.md

 Alternately, you can also access your Argo CD instance using its command-line client.
 The client can be installed directly on your laptop by running `brew install argocd`, or you can include it in the dev container image.

 ### (optional) Set up Gatekeeper

+Gatekeeper is widely used in production environments to constrain what changes can be applied to a Kubernetes cluster.
+It can therefore be handy to have your own Gatekeeper instance in your local Kube dev environment, so you can confirm that deploying your application doesn't depend on changes that aren't permitted for a production deloyment.
+As always, it's better to find this out while working in your own environment rather than when you first try to deploy to production or another shared environment.

 You can follow the instructions at https://open-policy-agent.github.io/gatekeeper/website/docs/install/, or just run `kubectl apply -f https://raw.githubusercontent.com/open-policy-agent/gatekeeper/master/deploy/gatekeeper.yaml`